MicrosoftDocs/appcenter-docs/docs/transition/macos-sdk-migration.md

 #### Manual

-If you have added the SDK manually, follow these steps:
+If you've added the SDK manually, follow these steps:

 1. Remove `HockeySDK.framework` reference from the XCode project.
 Don't click _Move to Trash_ button, just click the _Remove reference_ button.